Want to stand out from the crowd in an art & design school?

 as a comfortable timeframe to learn.

-I recommend you to start having a professional level
+I recommend you start having a professional level

 in your 2nd year (yes, already) and start preparing your portfolio.